stacks-network/docs/_storage/amazon-s3-deploy.md

 # Configure a hub on Amazon EC2
 {:.no_toc}

 This teaches you how to run a Gaia hub on Amazon EC2.
-Amazon EC2 is an affordable and convenient cloud server provider.
+Amazon EC2 is an affordable and convenient cloud computing provider.
 This example uses Amazon EC2 together with an EB3 instance for file storage.

 * TOC
 {:toc}